WoodWing/elvis_metadata_stamper/README.md

 ## Installation

 * Read the [instruction](https://helpcenter.woodwing.com/hc/en-us/articles/202965685-Plug-ins-introduction-management) on installing Elvis plug-ins.
+* Download or clone this pacakge.
+* If you downloaded the package: unpack the zip file and remove the GitHub branch postfix from the folder name (typically -master)
-* Copy the contents of this folder to the Elvis Server plug-ins folder: `<Elvis Config>/plugins/active`.
+* Copy the folder to the Elvis Server plug-ins folder: `<Elvis Config>/plugins/active`.
 * Activate the plug-in through the Elvis Management Console

 ## Creating stamp templates